lucatume/wp-browser/docs/src/content/v3/modules/WPBrowser.md

+---
-# WPBrowser module
+title: WPBrowser module
+---

-This module should be used in acceptance and functional tests, see [levels of testing for more information](./../levels-of-testing.md).
+This module should be used in acceptance and functional tests, see [levels of testing for more information](./../levels-of-testing).

 This module extends the [PHPBrowser module](https://codeception.com/docs/modules/PhpBrowser) adding WordPress-specific configuration parameters and methods.

-The module simulates a user interaction with the site **without Javascript support**; if you need to test your project with Javascript support use the [WPWebDriver module](WPWebDriver.md).
+The module simulates a user interaction with the site **without Javascript support**; if you need to test your project with Javascript support use the [WPWebDriver module](WPWebDriver).

 ## Module requirements for Codeception 4.0+